 The gritstone ledge is approximately 10-15 meters at its highest points and pulls in enthusiastic climbers, as I walked along the edge I could hear the clanging of metal on metal coming from the climbers equipment, turning back to see the odd climber pulling them selves over the edge.

 I tried a few different compositions as the side light was some of the best I have seen in a long time, and its defiantly one of the better positions in the Peaks for this having the edge of the rocks as the prominent feature really helped catch the lighting.

-All in all I had a wonderful few hours admiring some spectacular view that will remain with me for a long time to come.
+All in all I had a wonderful few hours admiring some spectacular views..

 I will en devour to write a few more articles now the darker evenings are closing in but for now its a start!